GUC-Notes/CS4-notes/README.md

 ## Final modifier

-If you won't a method to be overridden.
+If you want a method to be overridden.
 ``` java
 public final void doSomething(){